copperwall/iFixit_Project/README.md

    *  Removes helper text when device is dropped into droppable area.
 *  Draggable items arrange themselves in a grid, and parent container grows with it.
 (Also will need to be paginated or scrollable to fit all items.)

-## Upcoming Changes

-*  Dragging blocks out of an overflow:scroll parent seems to cause some problems, will have to look into that.
-*  Need a way to remove blocks from droppable area once they've been dropped.
-They currently can't be removed once dropped.